 Merkur recommends disassembling this expensive piece of machinery every time you unload the blade, which is time-consuming.

 - Very expensive

-- This razor is huge and you can have trouble shaving tight spots
+- This razor is enormous, and you can have trouble shaving tight spots

-- Adjustment settings does not have a number instead it uses the word V I S I O N
+- Adjustment settings do not have a number instead it uses the word V I S I O N

 - Hard to clean

 - Slippery – no knurling